-Based upon pricing forecast developed by Applied Proactive Technologies Inc (APT) based on industry input and provided to Ameren.
+Calculated by dividing assumed rated life of baseline bulb by hours of use.
+Assumed lifetime of EISA qualified Halogen/ Incandescents is 1000 hours.
+The manufacturers are simply using a regular incandescent lamp with halogen fill gas rather than Halogen Infrared to meet the standard (as provided by G. Arnold, NEEP and confirmed by N. Horowitz at NRDC).

-The manufacturers of the new minimally compliant EISA Halogens are using regular incandescent lamps with halogen fill gas rather than halogen infrared to meet the standard and so the component rated life is equal to the standard incandescent.
+Based upon field data collected by CLEAResult and provided by ComEd.
+See ComEd Pricing Projections 06302016.xlsx for analysis.

-RES v C&I split is based on a weighted (by sales volume) average of ComEd PY4, PY5 and PY6 and Ameren PY5 and PY6 in store intercept survey results.
-See ‘RESvCI Split_122014.xls’.
+RES v C&I split is based on a weighted (by sales volume) average of ComEd PY6, PY7 and PY8 and Ameren PY5, PY6 and PY8 in store intercept survey results.
+See ‘RESvCI Split_112015.xls’.

 The assumed measure life for the specialty bulb measure characterization was reported in "Residential Lighting Measure Life Study", Nexus Market Research, June 4, 2008 (measure life for markdown bulbs).
 Measure life estimate does not distinguish between equipment life and measure persistence.
 Measure life includes products that were installed and operated until failure (i.e., equipment life) as well as those that were retired early and permanently removed from service for any reason, be it early failure, breakage, or the respondent not liking the product (i.e., measure persistence).

-Based on using 8,000 hour rated life assumption since more switching and use ourdoors.
-8,000/2475 = 3.2years
+Since the replacement baseline bulb from 2020 on will be equivalent to a CFL, no additional savings should be claimed from that point.
+Due to expected delay in clearing stock from retail outlets and to account for the operating life of a halogen incandescent potentially spanning over 2020, this shift is assumed not to occur until 2021.

 NEEP Residential Lighting Survey, 2011

 Based on 15 minutes at $20 per hour.